sid4sal/Optimized-Ensemble-Learning-for-Classification/README.md

 - [References](#references)

 ## **Approach**
-Explanation of our approach and the steps taken in model development.
+Explanation of the approach and the steps taken in model development.

 ### **Problem Definition**
-We were tasked to perform classification on the provided dataset using AI/ML techniques.
-The already split dataset [training (60%) and testing (20%)] was given to us.
-Both train and test data contains two csv files one for inputs and other for labels.
+The task is to perform classification on the provided dataset using AI/ML techniques.
+The already split dataset [training (60%) and testing (20%)] was given.
+Both train and test data contains two csv files, one for inputs and other for labels.

 ### **Analyzing the Dataset**
 We performed detailed analysis of the given dataset:
-- The Input dataset contains an 'ID' column along with 22 features named 'Column0' through 'Column21'.
+- **Input data**: Contains an 'ID' column along with 22 features named 'Column0' through 'Column21'.
-- The Target dataset contains an 'ID' column and the 'target' column specifying the true class of the samples (either 0 or 1).
+- **Target data**: Contains an 'ID' column and the 'target' column specifying the true class of the samples (either 0 or 1).
-- Imbalanced data: There is an imbalance in the target label for both the train and test datasets.
+- **Class Imbalance**: There is an imbalance in the target label for both the train and test datasets.
 The majority class (0) outnumbers the minority class (1).
-- Some features contain a large proportion of missing (NA) values.
+- **Missing Values**: Some features contain a large proportion of missing (NA) values.
-- There are some features where most of the values are the same.
+- **Homogeneous Features**: There are some features where most of the values are the same.
-- There are outliers in some of the features.
+- **Outliers**: There are outliers in some of the features.
-- It is observed from the correlation matrix that very few columns are highly correlated and those which are highly correlated has categorical data so it is chosen to not omit any columns/variables.
-- Column18 is highly correlated with the output/target.
+- **Correlations**: It is observed from the correlation matrix that very few columns are highly correlated and those which are highly correlated has categorical data so it is chosen to not omit any columns/variables.
+Column18 is highly correlated with the output/target.

-- Distributations of Features in the Train Dataset:
+- **Feature Distribution**: Distributations of Features in the Train Dataset
     <img src="https://drive.google.com/thumbnail?id=1GOrKudIFHXCaNo-4pvqUNwC2HsfbLGFW&sz=w1017" alt="feature_distributation_train.png" width="700"/>

-- Distributation of the Classes in the Train Dataset:
+- **Class Distribution**: Distributation of the Classes in the Train Dataset:
     <img src="https://drive.google.com/thumbnail?id=1QDMc_by-oF5KIb0UceQdLdQ7a4_ChFfq&sz=w567" alt="distributation_train_labels.png" width="400"/>

-- Heatmap of Missing values in the Train Dataset:
+- **Missing Values Heatmap**: Heatmap of Missing values in the Train Dataset:
     <img src="https://drive.google.com/thumbnail?id=1CRVPgk4DkJEK2U4lLe9ngax0QS1XCMYy&sz=w857" alt="missing_data_train.png" width="500"/>

-- Correlation Between Features and Target:
+- **Correlation Matrix**: Correlation Between Features and Target:
     <img src="https://drive.google.com/thumbnail?id=1sMabPZWKx4gmpgB6pGxWumrN235-cal8&sz=w1033" alt="correlation_matrix_train.png" width="600"/>

 ### **Dataset Processing**
-We came to find out that the below techniques are most suitable for this dataset by analysing the dataset in detail and making predictions using different preprocessing techniques with a basic random forest classifier.
+We identified that the below techniques are most suitable for this dataset by analysing the dataset in detail and making predictions using different preprocessing techniques with a basic random forest classifier.
 - **Outlier Handling**: We capped extreme values using Z-Score and Interquartile Range (IQR) analysis.
 - **Feature Engineering**: For certain columns, new features were created to track whether a value is NA (for those columns who has most of the values as NA) or to track whether a value is the most frequent value (for those columns who has most of the values as the same value).
 - **Scaling**: Categorical columns were scaled using min-max normalization, and continuous columns were normalized using Z-normalization (this is chosen because the outliers are taken care of beforehand).